-These online bachelor's degree programs can take between 2-4 years to complete.
-At most schools, it will take a student about 120 credits to complete an online bachelor's degree program.
+Completion requires between 2-4 years, with most schools making the student finish 120 credits.
 A typical comprehensive program will cover all aspects of human resource management, including business ethics, economics, accounting and human resource development.

-Most online human resource management programs have a curriculum that is based around business, ethics and economics courses.
-Many schools also require students to complete writing and social science pre-requisites before they begin human resource management courses.
+Most online human resource management programs have a curriculum based around business, ethics and economics.
+Many schools also make students complete writing and social science pre-requisites before they begin human resource management courses.

-Students taking this course evaluate and discuss the ethical issues that are prevalent in a modern business environment.
-These issues include the relationship between the business and the community as well as the business and its staff.
+Students taking this course evaluate and discuss the ethical issues that are prevalent in a modern business environment, which include the relationship between a business and its community as well as a business and its staff.

 This class discusses the historical and contemporary nature of labor relations between companies and employees, as well as between individual staff members within an organization.
 The course also covers the negotiation of labor agreements, labor productivity and collective bargaining.